liorchamla/symfony-test-helpers/README.md

 ## WithDatabaseTrait: Interaction with database made easy

-With this trait, you get shortcuts methods to act as an authenticate user
+With this trait, you can retrieve Doctrine EntityManager, Repositories and assert that a string is found in a table (experimental)

 ```php
 <?php